seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/README.txt

 ###### FC-EUROPE23

 - 23. [Former Countries, Europe, note 23] The Kingdom of Hungary as it was in 1301 CE to 1526 CE, was succeeded by another Kingdom of Hungary, along with the Eastern Hungarian Kingdom, and also Ottoman Hungary.

+###### FC-EUROPE23

+- 23. [Former Countries, Europe, note 23] The Kingdom of Hungary as it was in 1301 CE to 1526 CE, was succeeded by another Kingdom of Hungary, along with the Eastern Hungarian Kingdom, and also Ottoman Hungary.

+###### FC-EUROPE24

+- 24. [Former Countries, Europe, note 24] The short-lived Ukrainian state existed from 1918, April 29th to 1918, December 14th, when it was suceeded by the Ukrainian Peoples Republic.

+###### FC-EUROPE25

+- 25. [Former Countries, Europe, note 25] The First French Republic existed from 1792, September 21st, until 1804, May 18th, when Napoleon Bonaparte was declared emperor, and thus, was replaced by the First French Empire.

 <!-- Template
 I never supported [evil_country], and this repository was created, since it was part of the original dataset, and it is historical.